 Terms of Publication

-6. The article is published according to the Publication Schedule, which determines submission deadline and publication date.
-The Publication Schedule of the journal is available on the following websites: www.teoria-practica.ru; www.dom-hors.ru.
+3. The article is published according to the Publication Schedule, which determines submission deadline and publication date.
+The Publication Schedule is available on www.teoria-practica.ru and www.dom-hors.ru.

-8. Publication charges will be 800 RUB per page (designed in accordance with the Terms of Publication), including incomplete one, in January, July, and August; 1.000 RUB in February, March, April, May, June, September, October, November, and December.
+6. Publication charges will be 800 RUB per page (designed in accordance with the Terms of Publication), including incomplete one, in January, July, and August; 1.000 RUB in February, March, April, May, June, September, October, November, and December.
 The authors living abroad will pay 1.100 RUB per page.
-The charges include the acceptance of the article, examination by anti-plagiarism software, review by experts in the relevant branches of science according to double-blind peer review, editing, layout and replication of the printed version, open access publishing on websites http://dom-hors.ru / http://www.teoria-practica.ru, registration in elibrary.ru (Russian Science Citation Index), UlrichsWeb, EBSCO, Index Copernicus, Citefactor, InfoBase Index, Crossref (DOI assignment), one print or electronic version.
+The charges include examination by anti-plagiarism software, review by at least two experts in the relevant branches of science according to double-blind peer review, editing, layout and replication of the printed version, open access publishing on websites http://dom-hors.ru / http://www.teoria-practica.ru, indexing the current issue of journal in elibrary.ru (Russian Science Citation Index), Crossref (DOI assignment), inclusion (metadata transmission) in databases and library resources, one print or electronic version, a three-months subscription to the journal in PDF format.

 Writing your paper